tmasch/bpf_be/documentation/Iconobase - Classes.md

 The cardinality 'upwards' is normally "1".
 "0" only appears for the very top levels (e.g., record "Animals").
 Cardinalities of higher than "1" would only be needed in exceptional cases, e.g., if a "species old name" can be attributed to several modern species.
 If it is worth introducing this complication (since Text and Place records normally have here cardinality "1" I am not sure)

+**Edge between Natural Object and Heading (EdgeHeadingNaturalObject):**
+This Edge could be used to create groups that are not biological groups, should the need arise (e.g., 'trees with edible fruits')

 **Edge between Natural Object and Iconography (EdgeNaturalObjectIconography):**

 This Edge would probably be not used for records of the type 'group' (I reckon that one would rather have e.g. a 'species' record for 'not-further-defined snake').